 -Mud Volcanoes Azerbaijan having alone almost half of the world’s total, you will pass by some of these when moving anywhere near Baku, especially to the south direction towards Gobustan area.

 Heydar Aliyev International Airport is the main gateway to the city and the country.
 More and more airlines provide direct connection within Europe and beyond, with plenty others coming at a fast pace.
 From the airport and while the extension of the metro takes place, there is a very convenient airport express bus to downtown, to 28 May where you can connect to both metro lines and the public city buses.
 The journey time is around 40 minutes, with departures every 30 mins and every hour during the late night hours, 24 hours a day.

 Once in the city, there are 2 metro lines built during the Soviet times, hence expect a proper Soviet metro with extensively decorated stations, very deep and very functional.
-Public buses cover the entire city and its neighborhoods, very cheap and reliable.
+Public buses cover the entire city and its neighbourhoods, very cheap and reliable.

 A small funicular links from the base station next to the old town to the upper district near the Flame Towers.

 Walk-wise talking, the city is perfect for visiting on foot and enjoy most of the sights long the way.
 It is rare the need for taking any public transport, unless for reaching the farther areas.
 The walled old town is very small and extremely compact, with such a narrow streets that no buses can even access, while the districts surrounding it have wide avenues and boulevards.